adrienharnay/website/src/pages/links/links.md

 - [The Definitive Guide To SEO In 2019](https://backlinko.com/seo-this-year)
 - [SEO component for structured data](https://mobile.twitter.com/signalnerve/status/1098691569362849799)
 - [The End of AMP](https://www.lafoo.com/the-end-of-amp/)
+- [SEO for devs](https://seofordevs.com/) - Learn to grow your developer blog or side project with SEO

 ### SEO benchmarks 💯